HubSpot/ui-extensions-examples/with-crm-components/README.md

 ## Getting started

-1. Update your CLI to the latest version using `npm -g @hubspot/cli@next`
+1. Update your CLI to the latest version using `npm install -g @hubspot/cli@next`
 2. Create a new project with `hs project create --templateSource="HubSpot/ui-extensions-react-examples"`

 > The UI extensions with React are currently available only with private beta.
-To request access for the beta as well as relavant documentation, fill out this [form](https://forms.gle/WLfKffhoe1j5z2WRA).
+To request access for the beta as well as relevant documentation, fill out this [form](https://forms.gle/WLfKffhoe1j5z2WRA).